jeversole-consult/python-training/README.md

 * The junior member of the team is a rising systems network administrator with a background in firewalls and desktop administration.
 * The junior member of the team has programmed in multiple scripting languages, but is new to a more full featured language like Python.
 * The problem space defined by the Cryptopals challenges determines the boundary of exploration into the Python language for this project.
 Only those Python features needed to solve the challenges are explored.
 * This is a self learning environment where existing knowledge is used to learn new concepts using the modern aids available from available websites.
 Common problems are researched for the specific language construct and adapted to original code in this repo.
+* Expect to see commented out print statements previously used to examine statistical calculations.

 ## Repository Structure